-Maddy Clark is responsible for uplifting and strengthening JEI’s work via communications, marketing, programmatic, fundraising and administrative support.
+Maddy Clark is responsible for uplifting and strengthening JEI’s work through marketing, communications, programmatic, fundraising, and administrative support.
 Before joining the JEI team, she worked on social impact communications at Metropolitan Group, where she witnessed the potential of voice and narrative to shift culture and strengthen advocacy.

 Maddy is committed to building community and sees relationships as a vital tool in bringing about positive social change.
 She believes strongly in the power of storytelling to influence and impact hearts and minds.

 Maddy was born and raised in Washington, D.C., and moved to Portland, Oregon, after a year of teaching English in Bilbao, Spain.
-In Portland, she teaches a poetry course at Coffee Creek Correctional Facility, volunteers at a local animal shelter, enjoys hiking, skiing and scuba diving and is taking full advantage of the bustling food scene.
+In Portland, she teaches a poetry course at Coffee Creek Correctional Facility, volunteers at a local animal shelter, enjoys hiking, skiing, scuba diving and songwriting, and is taking full advantage of the bustling food scene.
 In 2020, she graduated from Bates College with degrees in English and Sociology.
 She lives with her partner, Max, and two kittens, Pintxo and Otis.

 Community, interconnectedness and transformation are at the heart of JEI.
 Which speaks to you most?
 Why?